tundish/blathnaid/app/tale.rst

 F 4
 ---

-First thing next morning, Jack ran over to see Fell, and begged hime to reveal who was Master of the Guild.
+First thing next morning, Jack ran over to see Fell, and begged him to reveal who was Master of the Guild.
 So Fell explained.

-It used to be that rich merchants would introduce their daughters to court, in the hope that they would marry into the nobility.
-Likewise the artisans would raise their girls to set their sights on a son of a merchant.
+In the same way that merchants would introduce their daughters to court, hoping them to marry into the nobility; so likewise the artisans would raise their girls to set their sights on a son of a rich merchant.
 The families relied on their seniors to make the connections, and so it had become the tradition to announce one's offspring to the head of one's Guild, and they would go and make enquiries as to a suitable match.